 When were they introduced?

-Barnsley College was once the first College in South Yorkshire to offer a range of T Levels and we have now been offering the pioneering new qualifications for two years!
-We had an excellent set of T Level results in 2023, with a 98% overall pass rate.
-See how well our students did.
+In 2020, Barnsley College became the first College in South Yorkshire to offer the pioneering T Level qualifications!
+We had an another excellent set of T Level results in 2023, with a 98% overall pass rate – see how well our students did.

 We are proud to be a T Level leader and our T Level Transition Programme has been featured as a case study in a Department for Education video resource to help other providers who are launching the qualifications.